 What’s the difference between canceling and nonrenewing a homeowners insurance policy?

-Canceling a homeowners insurance policy and choosing not to renew it are two very different actions an insurance company
+Canceling a homeowners insurance policy and choosing not to renew it are two very different actions an insurance company can take.

 Typically, insurance companies can only cancel an active policy if one or all of the following occurred:

 - The policy has been in force less than 60 days

 - You fail to pay the premium